MBoemo/DNAscent/README.md

 git checkout v1.0.0
 make
 ```
 This will put the DNAscent executable into the DNAscent/bin directory.
-A typical compile time for DNAscent and all of its dependencies is 5-7 minutes.
+A typical compile time for DNAscent and its dependencies is 5 minutes.

 ## Documentation
 Please see the [documentation](https://dnascent.readthedocs.io) for detailed usage instructions, descriptions of DNAscent's subprograms, and an example workflow.